codehs/book/introcs/files/intro-to-karel.md

 ## Introduction to Programming with Karel the Dog

 In this chapter we are going to introduce you to programming with Karel the Dog.
-Programming is the process of giving instructions to a computer, which is similar to the way you can give commands to a dog.
+Programming is the process of giving instructions to a computer.
+Giving a list of instructions to the computer is similar to the way you can give commands to a dog.

 ### What is Karel?